 Bricks should be of an appropriate durability to meet the design intention.
 The type of brick to be used will affect the specification of the mortar.
-Bricks with greater durability should be used where there is a higher potential for saturation or severe exposure to wind-driven rain.
+Bricks with higher durability should be used where there is a higher potential of saturation or severe exposure to wind driven rain.

-Durability (BS 3921) Frost resistance Soluble salts content FL FN Frost resistant durable in all uses Limits of soluble salts are defined by tests ML MN Moderately frost resistant, durable except when saturated and subject to repeated freezing and thawing Low (L) Normal (N) OL ON Not frost resistant.
-Bricks liable to be damaged by repeating freezing and thawing.
-For internal use only Note: calcium silicate and concrete bricks contain no soluble salts
+Durability Frost resistance Soluble salts content FL Frost resistant durable in all uses Limits of soluble salts are defined FN by tests ML Moderately frost MN resistant, durable except when saturated and Low (L) subject to repeated freezing and thawing Normal (N) OL Not frost resistant.
+Bricks liable to be ON damaged by repeating ON freezing and thawing.
+For internal use only i or internal use only Note: calcium silicate and concrete bricks contain no soluble salts